Non-asymptotic upper bounds for the reconstruction error of PCA: Main results

 \subsubsection{Eigenvalue concentration}

 We obtain deviation inequalities for empirical eigenvalues which are of independent interest.
 Concentration inequalities for eigenvalues using tools from measure concentration are widespread, see e.g. \cite{L01,M04,L07,AGZ10,BLM13,BDR15}.
 The main difference to our deviation inequalities is that we take into account the local eigenvalue structure.
-For instance, from Theorem \ref{RightDev} and \ref{LeftDev}, we get the following corollary: \begin{corollary} Grant Assumption \ref{SubGauss}.
-Then there is a constant $c>0$ such that for all $y>0$ satisfying
+For instance, from Propositions \ref{RightDev} and \ref{LeftDev}, we get the following theorem: \begin{thm} Grant Assumption \ref{SubGauss}.
+Then there is a constant $c>0$ depending only on $C_1$ such that for all $y>0$ satisfying

 we have

 Moreover, for all $y>0$ satisfying

 we have